BaderDev22/case-study-hr-analytics-in-power-bi/readme.md

 # Goal and Introduction

 The primary objective of this case study is to create a comprehensive report using fictitious data from a technology company called **Atlas Labs**.
 The HR team at Atlas Labs aims to monitor key employee metrics, and as a secondary goal, to understand the factors influencing employee attrition.
+# Case Study and Datasets

+This case study and its datasets are available on [DataCamp](https://app.datacamp.com/learn/courses/case-study-hr-analytics-in-power-bi).
+It provides an in-depth look into HR analytics using Power BI, helping you understand employee metrics and the factors affecting attrition.

 ---